The classification of 2-connected 7-manifolds: Invariants

 The isomorphism on $H^4(-;\bbz_2)$ implies that it suffices to check that \ref{it:w} holds when $E$ is complex.
 But that follows from \ref{it:cx}. \end{proof}

 \begin{cor} If $X$ is a compact \spc 8-manifold then $\pc_X$ is characteristic for the intersection form $\lambda_X$ of $X$. \end{cor}

 \begin{proof} Lemma \ref{lem:pz} gives

-If $X$ is closed, then Wu's formula implies that for any closed orientable manifold $X$ the fourth Wu class is $v_4(X) = w_4(X) + w_2(X)^2$.
+Wu's formula implies that for any closed orientable manifold $X$ the fourth Wu class is $v_4(X) = w_4(X) + w_2(X)^2$, and by definition $v_n$ is characteristic for the intersection form of a closed $2n$-manifold.
 The compact case follows from the closed case, as in the proof of Lemma \ref{lem:p_M}\ref{it:boundary}. \end{proof}

 \begin{lem} If $X$ is a closed \spc 8-manifold then the Dirac operator of the fundamental complex spinor bundle has

 \end{lem}

 \begin{proof} \cite[Theorem D.15]{lawson89} expresses $\ind \dirac^+$ as the integral of $\exp\left(\frac{z}{2}\right) \ahat(X)$, whose degree 8 part expands to